-To maintain and enrich West Mersea as a, vibrant and cohesive community through ensuring new development will be sustainable and better lives for ourselves without prejudicing lives for future generations.
+To maintain and enrich West Mersea as a vibrant and cohesive community ensuring new development will be both sustainable and improve life for ourselves without prejudicing lives for future generations.
 Support the local economy, provide high quality accommodation for all in our community while respecting the individual character of the town and protecting our natural environment.